 In 2016, Chesterfield United joined with the Richmond Strikers, creating the Chesterfield Richmond Strikers.

-In 2017 the club grew even bigger, joining with Code Lacrosse, the Strikers formed Boys Lacrosse.
+In 2017, the club grew even bigger, joining with Code Lacrosse, the Strikers formed Boys Lacrosse and then joined with the Richmond Lions Youth Rugby Club and Hanover Rhinos Rugby Club to create Richmond Strikers Rugby.

 The club originally began playing in the near West End of Richmond on fields near the intersection of Three Chopt and Patterson Avenue and later moved to fields in the Innsbrook Corporate Center, at the intersection of Broad and Cox Road.